 From the local community, each autonomously organized Friendship Centre elects a local community-based Board of Directors.

-From these Boards, the ANFCA member Friendship Centres appoint delegates (two from each member Centre at the ANFCA’s AGM) to form the provincial Board of Directors.
-The ANFCA’s Executive Committee is elected (and duly appointed in the case of Elder) from the Board of Directors.
+From these Boards, ANFCA-member Friendship Centres appoint delegates (two from each member Centre for ANFCA’s AGM) to form the provincial Board of Directors.
+ANFCA’s Executive Committee is elected (and duly appointed in the case of Elder) by the members at ANFCA’s Annual General Meeting, with exception of the national Board Representative, who is elected by the Board of Directors.

 Our grassroots structure ensures that local community members’ needs guide the direction of programs and services at the community (Friendship Centre), provincial (ANFCA) and national (NAFC) levels.